 Arrow Wood Programming

-The spirit of the camp comes from the communal love of athletics by campers of all ages.
+The spirit of Arrow Wood comes from the communal love of athletics by campers of all ages.
 The love of sport is philosophically different than being the mostly highly skilled or accomplished athlete.
-It means the sport develops a special meaning for an individual, with the potential to inspire a lifelong passion for that game.
+It means the sport develops a special meaning for an individual, with the potential to inspire lifelong passion.

-Our unique programming provides opportunities for kids to be exposed to a wide range of activities to create intentional discovery.
+Our unique programming provides opportunities for campers to be exposed to a wide range of activities to create intentional discovery.
 Our sports curriculum includes specific instruction for core high school sports.
-At Arrow Wood exploratory activities revolve around the Waterfront, Outdoor Adventure, Digital Media and The Arts.
+At Arrow Wood exploratory activities revolve around The Waterfront, Outdoor Adventure, Sports Marketing & Media, Fitness, and The Arts.

-We believe that 90 minutes of hard work in the morning is what your child needs to improve their skills.
-After this sport-specific period, there’s the rest of the day to explore other sports and passions.
+We believe that our 90-minute intensive in the morning is what your child needs to improve their skills.
+After this sport-specific period, the rest of the day allows campers to explore additional sports, return to their core sport and explore new passions.
 Our carefully selected sports directors create an age-appropriate summer curriculum that balances learning and fun.

 - Cross Country/Track